ATAG: the standard for accessibility of content creation

 vintage typewriter illustration

 “Web content” in accessibility standards refers to websites, apps and other content on the web.
 I like to think of it as the HTML that browsers serve to the user when they access your website or app.
 There isn't a definition for “web content” in WCAG, but there is one for “web content technologies”.
-From that definition we can draw that web content includes anything that is rendered by user agents, including HTML, PDFs, e-books and SVGs.
+From that definition we can draw that web content includes anything that is rendered by user agents, like HTML and SVGs.

 Why ATAG matters